Alan47-crypto/zkverify-proof-submission/README.md

 ```

 #### Set Your API Key

-> **Important:** To have your submissions tracked for the incentivized testnet and earn points, you must use your own unique API key.
+Important: To have your submissions tracked for the incentivized testnet and earn points, you must use your own unique API key.

-> ➡️ Request your key here: [zkVerify Discord](https://discord.gg/zkverify)
+➡️ Request your key here: zkVerify Discord

 Once you have your key, create the environment file by running the two commands below.

+Create the .env file with a placeholder:

 ```bash
 echo "API_KEY=YOUR_API_KEY_HERE" > .env